luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 1. **Launch**: the selected application opens and joins a pre-configured meeting automatically.
 2. **Baseline measurement**: EnergiBridge records system-level energy consumption for 30 seconds under the baseline condition (e.g., camera off, no blur, no screen share).
 3. **Feature measurement**: the script toggles the feature (e.g., enables camera, blur, or screen sharing) and EnergiBridge records for another 30 seconds.
-4. **Teardown**: the application is force-killed to ensure a clean state for the next iteration.
+4. **Restart**: the application is force-killed to ensure a clean state for the next iteration.
-5. **Cooldown**: a 60-second waiting period is performed to prevent tail energy consumption between iterations.
+5. **Cooldown**: a 60-second waiting period is executed to prevent tail energy consumption between iterations.

 ### Replication Package